 1. Failure to Verify Insurance

 Insurance issues are the top reason for most claim denials.
-Typically, failure to verify stems from reliance on routine: a patient comes in frequently, so the staff assumes the insurance provider or coverage plan hasn’t changed and doesn’t check eligibility.
+Typically, failure to verify stems from an overreliance on routine.
+If a patient enters the office frequently, the staff may assume their insurance provider or coverage plan hasn’t changed and doesn’t check eligibility.

 But since insurance information can change at any time, you must implement a verification step into the billing workflow for every single patient visit.
 This means checking for all four potential reasons for insurance-related denial: